metaxorg/MS-Learn-Getting-Started-with-GitHub-Copilot-Guided-Project/M00-GuidedProject/includes/07-test-code-with-copilot.md

     // Test that a word is deleted from the trie if it is a prefix of another word
     ```

     As you continue generating test code, you may notice that Copilot auto-completes the prompt, the `[TestMethod]` stub, as well as the code.
 Copilot's ability to predict the code you need makes generating unit tests much faster.
+Be sure to check that the generated assertions are correct.

     However, Copilot may not always predict the exact test you need.
 You may need to review the generated code and make changes to the test, or use more specific prompting